juancastillo0/leto/README.md

 ```
 <!-- include-end{quickstart-controller-state-definition} -->

-With the logic that you want to expose, you can create the GraphQLSchema instance and access the controller state using the `Ctx` for each resolver and the `RefWithDefault.get` method.
+With the logic that you want to expose, you can create the GraphQLSchema instance and access the controller state using the `Ctx` for each resolver and the `ScopedRef.get` method.
 This is a schema with Query, Mutation and Subscription with a simple model.
 However, GraphQL is a very expressive language with [Unions](#unions), [Enums](#enums), [complex Input Objects](#inputs-and-input-objects), [collections](#wrapping-types) and more.
 For more documentation on writing GraphQL Schemas with Leto you can read the following sections, tests and examples for each package. // TODO: 1A more docs in the code

 <!-- include{quickstart-make-schema} -->
 ```dart